 On May 9th a reshuffle of the WR carriage heating units took place, with unit TDB968008 (24054) moved from Penzance to Plymouth, whilst TDB968009 (24142) moved from Plymouth to Worcester.
 Also in the area on May 26th was 24057 & 25043 at Hereford having arrived on a southbound freight.

-Ordered at this time were six electric APT train sets for the WCML, the power cars were being built at Derby Works (49001-06) and were the first ‘locomotives’ constructed there since the completion of D7677 in 1967.
+Ordered previously were six electric APT train sets for the WCML, the power cars were being built at Derby Works (49001-06) and were the first ‘locomotives’ constructed there since the completion of D7677 in 1967.
+The first of the powers cars were delivered from Derby Locomotive Works on Uje 22nd to the Railway Techinical Center at Derby.

 With 1977 being the Jubilee Year for Queen Elizabeth II, the monarch and family made many public appearances, making considerable use of the new Royal Train.
 A visit to Stockport on June 21st ended with the Royal Train utilised for the journey to Porthmadog.
 The running west of Shrewsbury was handled by 25221 & 25222.
 After staying overnight at Porthmadog the train ran to Harlech, where the Royal Family took to road transport.
 From Harlech the ecs was taken forward by 25218.
 The Jubilee celebrations contributed to the further weakening of the BR corporate blue image mentality.
 The first cracks took place with the announcement that Classes 50 & 87 were all to receive names, an event not seen since the middle 60’s.
 And on the ER (GE) the 08.30 Liverpool St - Norwich and 15.48 return, with effect from June 6th were named ‘The Jubilee’.
 For these duties Stratford provided smartly turned out 47163 & 47164, but sporting silver roofs and large painted ‘Union Jacks’ carried on the bodyside at No 1 end!
 Over on the GN section the 07.45 Kings Cross - Edinburgh and 15.00 return were named ‘The Silver Jubilee’, Deltic hauled of course, on the first day, June 8th saw 55012 & 55022 in charge, but carrying no embellishments.